-CHADRON – When Omaha potter Wes Galusha came to Chadron State College last October as an artist-in-residence, the students and faculty in Memorial Hall were in for a treat.
+CHADRON – When Omaha potter Wes Galusha came to Chadron State College as part of teh Galaxy Series last October as an artist-in-residence, the students and faculty in Memorial Hall were in for a treat.

 Assistant Professor of Art Trudy Denham said Galusha demonstrated throwing clay on the wheel, trimming, and alteration of three-dimensional forms with hand-building techniques.
 Galusha said he and the Art faculty agreed that the show combined with his residency was a winning combination.

 “Wes was very engaged with the students.
 He worked with them one-on-one, as well as groups.
 He seemed to be very perceptive to their needs and demonstrated multiple possible techniques in each of his demonstrations.
 Beyond the creation of art, Wes discussed consumerism in art and the business of being an artist,” Denham said.

 Galusha set up an exhibit of about 11 pieces in Memorial Hall’s Main Gallery from Oct.
 7 through Nov.
 11. For three days, he worked with students in five courses: Drawing for the Non-Major (ART 120), Elements of Art (ART 239), Ceramics for the Non-Major (ART 200), Ceramics 1 (ART 228), and Ceramics 2 (ART 428).

 Galusha said he appreciated that the faculty were welcoming and allowed the experience to be organic in response to students’ interactions.